laravel/docs/pennant.md

 This event is dispatched when a `null` scope is passed to a feature definition that [doesn't support null](#nullable-scope).

-This is handled gracefully and the feature will return `false`.
-If you wanted to opt out of this default behaviour you could register a handler in the `boot` method of the `AppServiceProvider`:
+This situation is handled gracefully and the feature will return `false`.
+However, if you would like to opt out of this feature's default graceful behavior, you may register a listener for this event in the `boot` method of your application's `AppServiceProvider`:

 ```php
 use Illuminate\Support\Facades\Log;